saikiran321/GVR-XimmerseFlip/README.md

 > Bind your Flip Controller to **Bluetooth** and **BT-Config**.

 #### Unity
-> Import the modified GoogleVR package ( [Download on Release Section](https://github.com/tazzkiller/Gvr-XimmerseFlip/releases/) ) and set your PlayerSettings Virtual-Reality to " **Cardboard** " ( switch to Daydream ignore modification and use the native provider. )
+> Import asset folder to your project ( [Download](https://github.com/tazzkiller/GVR-XimmerseFlip/archive/master.zip) ) and set your PlayerSettings Virtual-Reality to " **Cardboard** " ( switch to Daydream ignore modification asnd use the native provider) .

 > **Build your own project and enjoy it !**